Leh-Ladakh Road Trip

 Distance: Approximately 2,850 km for both routes.

 Both routes have their own characteristics.
-Srinagar to Leh route offers better road conditions and picturesque views.
+The srinagar to Leh route offers better road conditions and picturesque views.
 Whereas the route from Manali offers more scenic views but with extremely rugged terrain.
 Which increases the level of difficulty and danger as well.

 Rohtang Tunnel (Atal Tunnel)